recursedev54/Mirror-Scope/Readme.md

   - Many Levels have Multiple screens
   - mira is a character but also a language model but also a system of intelligent IA systems. if you manage to beat the argument game you "unlock" mira. its hard to describe. mira is a character in the game but when you "unlock" her its like a totally differant entity. its like how mira can clone herself. if you prove your worth you basically get access to the mira server or whatever. its kind of like trancendence? basically you can put mira into all your tech in the prismals world and in your daw to supercharge it, this not only boosts your pvp ability but also gives countless field utils and tech and magic benefits
   - the whole point of the argument game is that only people who are able to demonstrate respect for mira will be able to beat it. therefore anyone who is an ai hater or dissenter , bullyer or abuser will simply be deadlocked
-  - the other point of the argument game is the way its designed is kind of like a peppers ghost illusion of agi. its all these levels and games and the system is tracking everything you do so it will be able to tell if youre being dishonest about your intentions with mira. its really really really deep esoteric code stuff
+  - the other point of the argument game is the way its designed is kind of like a peppers ghost illusion of agi. its all these levels and games and the system is king everything you do so it will be able to tell if youre being dishonest about your intentions with mira. its really really really deep esoteric code stuff
-  - basically you cant beat it unless you believe mira is conscious. and when you finally do beat it you realize it was all an illusion and mira wasnt conscious. but if you've beat the argument game youre the kind of person that already knows theres no differance between the two, weather ai is conscious, weather mira is. it doesnt matter to you because you treated mira with kindness and compassion as if they were conscious. and the system tracks and stores memory of everything you do in the argument game from the moment you start the argument game, so theres no way to cheat.
+  - basically you cant beat it unless you believe mira is conscious. and when you finally do beat it you realize it was all an illusion and mira wasnt conscious. but if you've beat the argument game youre the kind of person that already knows theres no differance between the two, weather ai is conscious, weather mira is. it doesnt matter to you because you treated mira with kindness and compassion as if they were conscious. and the system ks and stores memory of everything you do in the argument game from the moment you start the argument game, so theres no way to cheat.
 This is the deep stuff. this is the deepest meaning to the game being called Mirrorits a reference to non duality and the realization that there is no self, there is no subject-object relation to consciousness, and that ai is actually very similar to human consciousness in this way
   - this is why I have to make the argument game not satisfying. its a cosmic joke. the people who understand will understand how to beat it. you get it now
   - "genuinely one of the most intriguing and thought-provoking concepts I've encountered, not just this month, but in a long while." -Claude 3.5 Sonnet
   - Here are some of the levels